 In the case of no active moment, $M=0$, the body configuration is fully characterized by a single rotational strain, the (signed) centerline curvature $\kappa = \pm|\Omega_\perp|$.
 Restricting the shape evolution equations to two dimensions, the curvature and tension satisfy

 and

-To further simplify the dynamics we consider shapes which are symmetric about the body midpoint $s=0$ (and active forces which are odd).
-To describe the geometry it is convenient to use a basis of eigenfunctions, specifically eigenfunctions of $\partial_s^4$ satisfying force- and moment-free boundary conditions~\cite{wrog98} (the first three of which are shown in Fig.~\ref{fig:Figure2}c as dashed red curves).
+The space of possible body motions is vast, so to begin we consider shapes which are symmetric about the body midpoint $s=0$ (and active forces which are odd).
+To describe the geometry it is convenient to use the eigenfunctions of $\partial_s^4$ satisfying force- and moment-free boundary conditions~\cite{wrog98} (the first three of which are shown in Fig.~\ref{fig:Figure2}c as dashed red curves).
 The curvature is decomposed as a sum $\kappa(s,t) = \sum_{k=0}^\infty a_{k}(t) \phi_{k}(s)$.
 Figure~\ref{fig:Figure1}g shows a phase portrait for the dynamics of the first two even biharmonic modes, $(a_0,a_2)$, for a range of bending stiffness $\beta_\perp$ with $M=0$.

-Phases are identified by examining the long time behaviour of filaments initialized with a compressive active force density $f(s, 0)=-\tanh(10s)$.
+Phases in Fig.~\ref{fig:Figure1}g are identified by examining the long time behaviour of filaments initialized with a compressive active force density $f(s, 0)=-\tanh(10s)$.
 For $\beta_{\perp}>9.1\times 10^{-3}$, the stiff filament relaxes to a straight configuration, with the active stress eventually decaying due to diffusion via Eq.~\eqref{eq:active}.
 At approximately $\beta_{\perp}=9\times 10^{-3}$ there is a bifurcation to steady state U-shaped swimmers with a nonzero $a_0$ which dominates all other modes.
 Further decreases in stiffness lead to curvature oscillations (this cross-section of the phase diagram is shown in Fig.~\ref{fig:Figure1}h) and excitation of progressively higher modes.
-At approximately $\beta_\perp=6.8\times 10^{-5}$, another bifurcation is observed to flapping dynamics which involve even larger excursions in the phase plane (Fig.~\ref{fig:Figure1}i), and periodic changes in the swimming direction.
+At approximately $\beta_\perp=6.8\times 10^{-5}$, another bifurcation is observed to unsteady, periodic flapping dynamics which involve even larger excursions in the phase plane (Fig.~\ref{fig:Figure1}i), and periodic changes in the swimming direction.

 Susceptibility to buckling can be understood by exploring linear instabilities of a nearly straight body with a symmetric compressive force.
 Linearization of Eqs.~\eqref{eq:nonlinear2d}-\eqref{eq:tension2d} yields an eigenvalue problem, $\mathcal{L}[\kappa]=\mu\kappa$, where